Grouse Mountain: Present-day lodge and ski area

 After a fire destroyed the original lodge in the winter of 1962, the two original lifts were removed in the 1970s.
 The government of British Columbia, seeing the possibilities for tourism, provided funding and permits for a new lodge to be built on the ridge, as well as an aerial tramway travelling to the mountaintop from the valley below.
 The tramway, known as the Blue Tram, was built by Austrian steel company Voestalpine and was opened and inaugurated on December 15, 1966, by Premier W. A. C. Bennett.

 Ten years later, the mountain was purchased from its original owners by the McLaughlin family in 1976.
-The new ownership provided additional funding for the construction of a second aerial tramway, built by Garaventa, known as the Red Tram or Super Skyride, that same year.
+The new ownership provided additional funding for the construction of a second aerial tramway, built by Garaventa, known as the Red Tram or the Super Skyride, that same year.
 The Super Skyride, using much larger tram cars holding just under 100 passengers, is now the main tram, arriving at a separate top terminal building a short walk from the lodge.
 The older Blue Tram is now mainly used to transport supplies directly to the lodge structure.

-The new ski area featured the Peak and Blueberry Chairs, which were both built in the 1960s and early 1970s, while the additional Inferno Chair was constructed in 1976.
-With only partial ownership of the mountain, the McLaughlin family obtained full ownership in 1989 and proceeded to construct Canada's first high-definition theatre, dubbed the Theatre in the Sky, in 1990 by expanding the present-day lodge.
+The Peak and Blueberry Chairs, which were both created in the 1960s and early 1970s, as well as the additional Inferno Chair, which was built in 1976, were featured in the new ski area.
+The McLaughlin family had only partial ownership of the mountain until they acquired complete ownership in 1989.
+They then expanded the current lodge to build a high-definition theater, known as the Theatre in the Sky, in 1990.